connext/vector/modules/contracts/README.md

 The initiator of a channel (as determined by `participants[]`), *must* deposit using the `depositA` function in the `Multisig.sol` contract.
 The responder of a channel can deposit simply by sending funds to the multisig address.

-Calling `depositA` registers Alice's deposit `amount`, `assetId`, `depositNonce` as the latest deposit onchain.
+//TODO in order for this to work, the multisig proxy has to be deployed up front :/ Calling `depositA` registers Alice's deposit `amount`, `assetId`, `depositNonce` as the latest deposit onchain.
 This means that Alice's flow for depositing funds is:
 1. Call `depositA` with funds
 2. Attempt to reconcile the latest deposit in Alice's balance offchain with Bob (i.e. add `deposit.amount` to `balanceA`)